Enable play by the rules

-Play by the Rules is available on Lite plan (only one rule) or Standard plan (several rules).
+Play by the Rules is available on all billing plans.

-As the account administrator, this feature allows you to set a maximum time limit for providing the voucher and the maximum number of overdue vouchers allowed before the user is blocked for any card use (physical or virtual).
-These restrictions will encourage users to provide their credentials on a regular basis.
+As the account admin or owner, this feature allows you to set a maximum time limit to provide the receipts and the maximum number of overdue receipts allowed before the user is blocked for any card use (physical or virtual single-use).
+These restrictions will encourage users to provide their receipts on a regular basis. 🏅

-In addition to a Spending policy, Admins can now add control after payment and be legally compliant.
+In addition to a Spending policy, you can now add control after payment and be legally compliant.

 Head over to Settings > Members > Rules and Policies and check the Standard Control Rule.

-This pre-existing rule sets that the user has 7 days to provide the receipt (after this delay, the receipt will be late) and has a maximum of 5 receipts late.
+This pre-existing rule sets that the user has 7 days to provide the receipt (after this delay, the receipt will be late) and has a maximum of 5 receipts overdue.
 If this limit is reached, the user won't be able to generate new virtual cards and use their physical card.
+They will still be able to use subscription cards (recurring cards).
 The user can unlock himself by providing one or several late receipts.

-We have pre-selected these parameters because they have been efficient on several organisations to install good habits without blocking the user too often but you can always edit it to adapt it to your situation.
+We have pre-selected these settings because they have been efficient on several organisations to encourage good habits without blocking the user too often.
+However, you can always edit it to adapt it to your situation.